-Late last year, the industry was captivated by Methbot, a sophisticated bot network responsible for $3-5 million of ad fraud losses on a daily basis.1 The news revived interest in fighting against invalid traffic, or SIVT, which some estimates say accounts for over 40% of all traffic on the web.2
+Late last year, Methbot, a sophisticated bot network responsible for $3 to 5 million of ad fraud losses on a daily basis, captivated the industry.
+The news revived interest in fighting against invalid traffic, which some estimates say accounts for over 40% of all traffic on the web.

-Sophisticated Invalid Traffic is disastrous for marketers — it wastes significant portions of advertisers’ budgets on impressions where no human even has an opportunity to see an ad, let alone make a purchase.
-An estimated $6.5 billion in advertising spend will be wasted on invalid traffic in 2017 alone.
+Invalid traffic is disastrous for marketers—it wastes significant portions of ad budgets on impressions where no human even has an opportunity to see an ad, let alone make a purchase.
+Marketers will waste an estimated $6.5 billion in advertising spend on invalid traffic in 2017 alone.

-General Invalid Traffic (GIVT), which consists of traffic that can be caught through routine means of filtration, such as lists and standardized parameter checks.
-IVT in this category can be accidental and non-malicious, and generally identifies itself proactively.
+General invalid traffic (GIVT), which consists of traffic that can be caught through routine means of filtration, such as lists and standardized parameter checks.
+GIVT can be accidental and non-malicious, and generally identifies itself proactively.
+Examples include:

 - Known data center traffic (a consistent source of NHT or non-human traffic)

 - Non-browser user-agents (as identified by the user-agent string in the header of a request)

 - Pre-fetch or browser pre-rendering traffic

 Sophisticated invalid traffic (SIVT), which is more difficult to detect and requires advanced analytics or significant human intervention to analyze and identify.
 Examples include:

 - Bots or scrapers masquerading as legitimate consumsers

 - Hijacked devices (for example, a device that’s altered to make non-user-generated ad requests), hijacked sessions within hijacked devices, hijacked ad tags, and hijacked creative